Silcrow/learn-dashb-a-db/README.md

 - The **Dash app (`dashboard/`) fetches data** from `database/` via DAO queries.
 - `database/` handles **data retrieval, updates, and processing**.

+### DB Schema Explained
+There are 4 tables: User, Order, OrderItem, and Product.
+Entries in Product are fixed and represent "organizational capability".
+User represent customers.
+Each User has many orders and each order has many items.
+Think of it as each user putting items in a basket before cashing at the cashier.
+A basket and corresponding would-be receipt is the Order and the items bought listed on the receipt are OrderItem.

 ## Installation
 1. **Clone this repo:**
 ```bash